chinmayeey/chinmayeey/README.md

 ## 👩‍💻 About Me

 I am a **Data Analyst with nearly 2 years of experience** in analyzing large datasets and building data-driven solutions.
-I specialize in **Python, SQL, Tableau, and Excel** to transform raw data into meaningful insights that support business decision-making.
+I specialize in **Python, SQL,Power bi,  Tableau, and Excel** to transform raw data into meaningful insights that support business decision-making.

 I have worked on **dealership performance analytics, pricing analysis, and reporting automation**, helping stakeholders improve operational efficiency and reporting accuracy.